All Episodes

 We know that most of NASA was doing the right thing.

-May I ask a question, Richard?
+Can I ask you a question, Richard?

-Even if you don't get somebody at the top, the committee of how many who really know the real story, And even though most of the little people at NASA, I use that advisedly, would not have the whole picture, indeed, many of them might have a part or a little piece of the picture.
+Even if you don't get somebody at the top, the committee of how many who really know the real story, and even though most of the little people at NASA, I use that advisedly, would not have the whole picture, indeed, many of them might have a part or a little piece of the picture.

 Wouldn't that be true?